Ideas Worth Sharing

 2. Relatable: something the audience can connect with

-3. Informative: something useful they can apply
+3. Informative: something useful they can apply or take away

 The sweet spot is in the middle, where all three overlap.